-Biz Web Shop’s mission as a local website designer, is to help small businesses grow, by providing custom local web design and development services, online marketing, and graphics.
+Biz Web Shop’s mission as a local website designer, is about to help small businesses grow, by providing custom local web design and development services, online marketing, and graphics.
 We create long-term partnerships with every client, building and hosting their website, offering marketing and consulting services to help their business grow.

 BizWebShop helps small local businesses succeed.
 We know that ordinary people helping others build strong local businesses supports our local communities, and that helps all of us.
 Austin Texas web consulting is the heart of our business.

 WHO WE ARE